12345Shahid/createHalal/file-list.md

 Dashboard

 You can see there's a picture of an example of dashboard.
 In the example it has 4 sections.  the first section is Reviews. , the second section is Avg.
 Rating and the third section is investment analysis.
 And below these three sections there is another section called Total Visitors.
 But I don't want these. in my case the first section should be for showing the total credits my user has for generating content from the website.
 The second section should reveal or should show how many credits he got by referring the website to other peoples and the third section should show how many credits he got by watching ads ( actually the first one is the summation of these two I mean the summation of second and third section).
-In case I don't have any integration functionality with any ad system with my website ( at present ) so in that section,  keep it like “coming soon”.
+In case I don't have any integration functionality with any ad system with my website ( at present ) so in that section,  keep it like "coming soon".
 Finally the section below these three sections which is now called the total visitors It should be changed and it should be showing the recent activity ( activities of last 2 month.
 I mean a list of the content he generated in last 2 month using different tools from the website. ) of the user .
 It is like a history.
 And you can see in the image that the menu is at the left side but don't keep it there because in my website the menu should be always in the right side.
 Keep the color palette same as the homepage in case the color palette should be same across the whole website and the standard color palette is the color palette of homepage in this project.
 Okay now the 4th section( which is below the 1st 3 sections and should represent the history and some other functionalities). as I want it to be replaced so the design to replace it